qd-qd/sdk-tutorials/academy/0-welcome/index.md

       description: |
         With the fast-track, you will gain a solid understanding of Cosmos and its SDK.
 This might be a matter of just an hour or two.
 The time you spend on the deep dive depends on you – there are endless possibilities to discover. <br/><br/>
         Welcome to the cosmos!
+cardsLinks:
+  - image: /cosmos_dev_portal_module-03-lp.png
+    title: CosmJS developers
+    description: |
+      With the fast-track, you will gain a solid understanding of Cosmos and its SDK.
+This might be a matter of just an hour or two.
+The time you spend on the deep dive depends on you – there are endless possibilities to discover. <br/><br/>
+      Welcome to the cosmos!
+    links: ['/academy/2-main-concepts/', '/academy/0.0-B9lab-Blockchains/2_public.html']
+  - image: /cosmos_dev_portal_module-02-lp.png
+    title: CosmJS developers 2
+    description: |
+      With the fast-track, you will gain a solid understanding of Cosmos and its SDK.
+This might be a matter of just an hour or two.
+The time you spend on the deep dive depends on you – there are endless possibilities
+      Welcome to the cosmos!
+    links: ['/academy/2-main-concepts/', '/academy/0.0-B9lab-Blockchains/2_public.html', '/academy/2-main-concepts/', '/academy/0.0-B9lab-Blockchains/2_public.html']
 ---

 # Welcome to the Cosmos SDK Developer Platform